michelin/kstreamplify/README.md

 ### Create your first Kstreamplify application

-To create a Kstreamplify application, define a `KafkaStreamsStarter` bean within your Spring Boot context and override the `KafkaStreamsStarter#topology()` method:
+Define a `KafkaStreamsStarter` bean within your Spring Boot context and override the `KafkaStreamsStarter#topology()` method:

 ```java
 @Component